Free Things to Do Seattle: From Pike Place to Puget Sound Adventures That are Worth the Hype

 Seattle downtown and Space Needle view, Washington, USA

-Considered by many the ‘heart of Seattle,’ there’s no place more enticing than Pike Place Market.
+Pike Place Market: Considered by many the ‘heart of Seattle,’ there’s no place more enticing than Pike Place Market.
+It’s perfect for those looking for free things to do in Seattle today as it’s open all week.
 While window shopping is free, there’s no guarantee you won’t be tempted to nosh on a crispy falafel or treat yourself to freshly baked Russian piroshkie.

 Stroll through the market’s many stalls as you plan out your next menu or chat with the purveyors about their products.
 For an even more in-depth look at the market consider booking a Chef Guided Tour of Pike Place Market or Taste Pike Place Market Tour.

-Sunny skies, glittering views of Lake Washington, and captivating worlds of metal and bronze.
+Visit a Public Park: Sunny skies, glittering views of Lake Washington, and captivating worlds of metal and bronze.
 Seattle’s parks make the perfect backdrop for a day of free fresh air fun.
-Pack up a blanket, stock up on snacks, and prime yourself for a day of nature, wildlife, waterfalls, and art:
+Pack up a blanket, stock up on snacks, and prime yourself for a day of nature, wildlife, waterfalls, and art with this Seattle to-do list:

 • Gas Works Park – awe-inspiring vistas of the downtown core and incredible people, seaplane, and boat watching make this famed park a go-to spot for some outdoor R&R. Once the former site of the Seattle Gas Light Company gasification plant, today couples and families alike flock here to fly kites or peak at the sundial.